 In addition, Proseed have developed techniques to produce clonal plants and in 2018 NZDFI planted over 3000 plants to test their performance on different sites.
-Clonal plant production offer NZDFI the potential to scale up the production of large numbers of elite nursery stock for landowners to plant that will have good growth and form along with producing highly durable timber.
+Clonal plant production offer NZDFI the potential to scale up the production of large numbers of elite nursery stock that will have good growth and form and the potential to produce highly durable timber.

-NZDFI research has also proven that there is also a significant site effect on the production and durability of heartwood.
+NZDFI research has proven that there is a significant site effect on the production and durability of heartwood.
 Therefore, careful matching of improved plants to optimal sites will ensure the production of highly durable timber.